-Nahargarh Fort was built by the King of Jaipur, Sawai Jai Singh.
-The construction work of the fort was completed in 1734, and the towering walls and bastions were renovated in 1880 by Maharaja Sawai Madho Singh.
-The fort, nestled in the Aravalli Mountain Ranges, is a beautiful amalgamation of the Indian and the European style of architecture.
+Nahargarh Fort was built by the king of Jaipur, Sawai Jai Singh.
+The construction work of the fort was completed in 1734 and the towering walls and bastions were renovated in 1880 by Maharaja Sawai Madho Singh.
+The fort, nestled in the Aravalli Mountain Ranges, is a beautiful amalgamation of the Indian and the European styles of architecture.

 Now the place has become a popular picnic spot.
 Travellers can even find a cafeteria and a restaurant in the complex of the fort.